Lightning-AI/torchmetrics/docs/source/pages/plotting.rst

     :include-source: false

-A single point plot is not that informative in itself, but if available we will try to include additional information such as the lower and upper bounds the particular metric can take an if the metric should be minimized or maximized to be optimal.
+A single point plot is not that informative in itself, but if available we will try to include additional information such as the lower and upper bounds the particular metric can take and if the metric should be minimized or maximized to be optimal.
 This is true for all metrics that return a scalar tensor.
-Some metrics returns multiple values (such as an tensor with multiple elements or an dict of scalar tensors), and in that case calling ``.plot`` will return a figure similar to this:
+Some metrics return multiple values (such as an tensor with multiple elements or a dict of scalar tensors), and in that case calling ``.plot`` will return a figure similar to this:

 .. code-block:: python